Jurij-Ivastsuk/WAXAR-shim-review/README.md

 *******************************************************************************
 ### Add any additional information you think we may need to validate this shim.
 *******************************************************************************
-We use this SHIM to boot multiple bootloaders from distro vendor Canonical.
+We use this SHIM to boot bootloaders from distro vendor Canonical.
 This is because we modify kernel configs to apply additional device drivers and security controls which require rebuilding and re-signing.